NELFT Staff Networks

 The Trust currently has eight established staff networks in place.
 These are:

 Disability staff network (DSN)

 The NELFT disability staff network was set up in response to a survey which looked to improve the quality of working lives of staff with disabilities.
-Currently, 2.2% of the workforce has declared that they have a disability.
+Currently, 5% of the workforce has declared that they have a disability.
 The network offers support for staff of NELFT who share common, positive values and have different skills.
 The network will help raise the profile of disability staff and will provide advice and guidance, in a confidential and safe environment.

 - Supporting managers in making reasonable adjustments

 - A leadership course for staff with a disability